hayeah/ruby-bootcamp-mongoid/05-implement-crud.md

 end
 ```

-It's probably not better, because `initialize` is a "public API", exposed to Mongoid users. `instantiate` is a "private API", 99% of the time it's used only within the Mongoid project.
+It's probably not better, because `initialize` is a "public API", exposed to Mongoid users. `instantiate` is a "private API", used only within the Mongoid project.
 If the public API and the private API are the same method, a Mongoid user who accidentally uses `Model.new` the wrong way might be surprised instead of getting an error:

 ```ruby
 Event.new({"id" => "1000"},{"user" => "clearly didn't read the documentation"})
 # no error
 ```

-Whereas by separating the private API into its own,
+Whereas by separating the private API into its own the user gets an error,

 ```ruby
 Event.new({"id" => "1000"},{"user" => "clearly didn't read the documentation"})
 # error
 ```

-## Implement
+## Implement Find

-Implement `Model.instantiate`
+**Implement** `Model.instantiate(attributes)` to return a model instance.
+Later `find` will query the database to find the attributes for a document.

 Pass: `rspec crud_spec.rb -e 'Model.instantiate'`